 ^{} Lib. i. c.
 6. p.
 34. edit.
 Boerhaave. † Com. tert. in lib. iii.
 Hip. de morb. vulg. oper. omni. t.
 3. p.
 583. ‡ Historia mundi. lib. vii. c.
 53. p.
 124. § Tetrab.
 3 Serm. iii. c.
-34. || Med. static. sect.
+34. | Med. static. sect.
 6. Aph.
 15. 19.
 21. 23 and 24.

 on these passages of Celsus, which I have quoted, supports the testimony of his author with his own just observations.
-Frequent emissions of the feed relax, dry up, weaken, enervate, and · produce a croud of evils; apoplexies, lethargies, epilepsies, faintings, the loss of fight, tremors, palfy, spasms, and every species of the
+Frequent emissions of ' the feed relax, dry up, weaken, enervate, and produce a croud of evils; apoplexies, lethargies, epilepfies, faintings, the lofs of fight, ' tremors, palfy, spasms, and every species of the

-" most racking gout "."

-The description which Tulpius, that celebrated bourgomaster and physician of Amsterdam, has left us, cannot be read without horror.
-The spinal marrow does not only waste, but • the body and mind both equally lang ish; and the man perishes a miserable victim.
-Sa-· muel Verspretius was seized with a flux of humour extremely fharp, which immediately · affected the hind part of the head and the nape of the neck; from thence it commue nicated to the spinal marrow, the loins, the • buttocks, and the articulation of the thigh; which made this unfortunate man fuffer such excruciating pains, that his countenance was entirely difforted; and he was feized with a · flow fever, which by degrees confumed him, but not fo fast as he defired; and he was in fuch a fituation, that he frequently invoked death, before he fnatched him from his miferyt."
-Nothing, fays that celebrated physician de Louvain, weakens the stomach, and abridges life for foon. t
+" most racking gout .'
+The description which Telpius, that celebrated bourgomaster and physician of Amsterdam, has left us, cannot be read without horror. ' The spinal marrow does not only waste, but ' the body and mind both equally languish; and the man perishes a miserable victim.
+Sa-" muel Verspretius was seized with a flux of ' humour extremely sharp, which immediately ' affected the hind part of the head and the s nape of the neck; from thence it commu-" nicated to the spinal marrow, the loins, the buttocks, and the articulation of the thigh; " which made this unfortunate man fuffer fuch excruciating pains, that his countenance was entirely difforted; and he was feized with a flow fever, which by degrees confumed him, but not so fast as he desired; and he was in fuch a fituation, that he frequently invoked death, before he inatched him from his mifery +."
+Nothing, fays that celebrated physician de Loufoon i.
+Blancard has been an eye-witness to a fimvain, weakens the stomach, and abridges life so ple gonorrhæa, to confumptions, and dropsies, which have flowed from this source : and Muys has seen a man still in the prime of life, who has been assisted with a spontaneous gangrene in the foot, which he attributed to venereal exceffes +.